Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Setting and Main Results

 \subsection{The general case}

-Consider now the general case where the driving process is a \emph{purely nondeterministic} $\R^d$-valued Gaussian process $G = (G^{(1)},\dots,G^{(d)})$ with stationary increments.
-We assume that the components of $G$ are independent (although this assumption can be lifted, see Remark \ref{rk:indepComp1}).\\ Here, the purely nondeterministic property means that each component admits a moving-average representation of the following type: there exists a $\Md$-valued function $(\kerG(t))_{t\in\R} = (g_{i}(t))_{t\in\R, i\in\{1,\dots,d\}}$ such that $\forall t>0,~ \kerG(t) =0$, and
+Consider now the general case where the driving process is a \emph{purely nondeterministic} $\R^d$-valued Gaussian process $G = (G^{(1)},\dots,G^{(d)})$ with stationary increments {(see definition \ref{def:pnd})}.
+We recall that we also assume that the components of $G$ are independent (see Remark \ref{rk:indepComp1} for a discussion about extension to dependent coordinates).\\ {In this context}, the purely nondeterministic property implies that each component admits a moving-average representation of the following type {(Proposition \ref{prop:MovAvRep})}: there exists an $\Md$-valued function $(\kerG(t))_{t\in\R} = (g_{i}(t))_{t\in\R, i\in\{1,\dots,d\}}$ such that $\forall t>0,~ \kerG(t) =0$, and

 where $W$ is a standard two-sided $\R^d$-valued Brownian motion and $\kerG$ satisfies

 \begin{remark} The ``purely nondeterministic'' property is usually defined in a slightly more general way for non-Gaussian processes, but we show in Appendix \ref{App:PND} that it is equivalent to the above moving-average representation in the Gaussian case.
 This explains our slight abuse of language.\\ In fact, this assumption means that there is no time-dependent deterministic drift in the noise process (in a sense made precise in Appendix \ref{App:PND}).
 We could have taken into account such a drift assuming some growth and regularity conditions, but at the cost of heavier notations, thus we chose not to. \end{remark}